 What is Sweet’s syndrome?

-Sweet’s syndrome (SS) is a rare autoinflammatory condition and form of neutrophilic dermatosis that mainly affects adults, but can also affect babies and children.
+Sweet’s syndrome (SS) is a rare autoinflammatory condition and form of neutrophilic dermatosis that mainly affects adults, but can also affect children.
 The main symptoms include fever and painful skin lesions that most often appear on the face, neck and upper extremities, but can appear on any part of the body.
-On rare occasions, there are no skin lesions.
-Other symptoms include fatigue which may be debilitating; muscle pain; joint pain or joint pain and swelling (arthritis); headaches or migraine; sore eyes or other eye problems; mouth ulcers.
-On rare occasions, the lesions can develop in internal joints and organs causing more serious symptoms.
+On rare occasions, there are no skin lesions (neuro-Sweet’s disease).
+Other symptoms include fatigue which can be debilitating; muscle pain; joint pain, or less commonly, joint pain and swelling (arthritis); headaches or migraine; sore eyes or other eye problems; mouth ulcers.
+On rare occasions, SS can affect internal organs such as the brain, heart, spleen and lungs.
 Very rarely, SS may be life-threatening.
 The cause of SS is poorly understood, but it is associated with infection, mainly upper respiratory tract or gastrointestinal; cancer, mainly haematological (blood cancers); autoimmune conditions; inflammatory bowel disease; medications; pregnancy; skin damage; immunodeficiency, such as common variable immunodeficiency; overexposure to sunlight; herbal products (arnica cream and Indian frankincense supplements); vaccination.
-In regards to the latter, SS triggered by vaccination is very rare – only 11 documented cases in the past 42 years, globally – and a definite connection between the SS and vaccination was not established in some of those cases.
+In regards to the latter, SS triggered by vaccination is very rare.
+There have only been 11 documented cases in the past 45 years, globally, and you are much more likely to develop SS as a result of infection than vaccination.

 - The information posted on this blog is not a replacement for proper medical advice and treatment.
 Sweet’s syndrome must be diagnosed and treated by a doctor.

 - Sweet’s Syndrome UK does not promote the use of alternative therapies.
-This is because there is no evidence to show that alternative therapies are either safe or effective in the treatment of Sweet’s syndrome.
-Please do not use this blog to try to promote or sell alternative therapies.
+This is because there’s no evidence to show that alternative therapies are safe or effective in the treatment of Sweet’s syndrome.
+Please do NOT use this blog to try to promote or sell alternative therapies.

-- All information on this blog is researched and/or written by Michelle Holder, Sweet’s Syndrome UK.
+- Most of the information on this blog has been collated and written by Michelle Holder, Sweet’s Syndrome UK.
 Other individuals or groups are not permitted to present this information as their own.